redsquirrel/jargon/articles/reconsidering-future.md

 # Reconsidering: The future

 This is my final [RECONSIDER](https://signalvnoise.com/posts/3972-reconsider)-inspired post.
+[Here are all of them.](http://jargon.io/site/tags/reconsider)

 I spent a lot of 2015 considering how I would spend my time in 2016.
 I was honestly all over the place.
 I considered: